ldv-klever/cif/README.md

 You can specify the alternative directory where CIF will be installed, e.g.:

     $ sudo DESTDIR=/home/user/cif make install

+Also, you can test CIF:

+    $ make test

 ## Building Debug Version of Aspectator